joshamaju/fetch-prime/README.md

 import FetchAdapter from "fetch-prime/Adapters/Platform";
 ```

-> You can write your own adapter i.e using XMLHTTPRequest
+> You can write your own adapter i.e using XMLHttpRequest

 ## Interceptors